Wa Wa Nee: Career

 Singer/songwriter Paul Gray and guitarist Steve Williams formed the band in 1982.
 They were joined by Geoff Lundren (bass), Elizabeth Lord (keyboards, backing vocals) and Chris Sweeney (drums) and signed with CBS Records in 1985.
 Mark Gray, Paul's brother, and Phil Witchett joined the group soon after and their debut single "Stimulation" was released in April 1986.
 The song peaked at number 2 in Australia.
 "I Could Make You Love Me" was released in August 1986 and peaked at number 5.
 In November 1986, Wa Wa Nee released their debut self-titled album which peaked at number 29 in Australia.
 Two more singles were released from the album, "Sugar Free" in December 1986 gave the band a third Australian Top 10 hit, and "One and One (Ain't I Good Enough)" in April 1987 which peaked inside the Top 20.
 "Sugar Free" was released in the United States in July 1987 and peaked at number 35 on the Billboard Hot 100.
 The song featured in the film, Cassandra.
 "Stimulation" was released as the follow-up single where it peaked at number 86.
 It was featured in the film Satisfaction.
 In 1987, a remix album, titled Ulta Mixes was released.

 During the recording of the second studio album in 1988, keyboardist Phil Witchett died.
 In November 1988, "Can't Control Myself" was released as the lead single from the band's second studio album.
 The song peaked at number 31.
-Their second studio album, Blush was released in May 1989, and spawned two more Top 100 hits in Australia, "So Good" and "I Want You".
-The group disbanded later in 1989.
+Their second studio album, Blush was released in May 1989, and included two more hit singles, "So Good" and "I Want You".
+However, the album's commercial performance was disappointing, and the group disbanded later in 1989.